 If you’re more interested in financial planning, you should look for an advisor with some sort of financial planning credentials.
 One of the most popular is the Certified Financial Planner (CFP) designation.
 This designation requires its people to complete coursework, a certification exam, and have sufficient experience before using the title.
 It also requires its practitioners to adhere to a set of ethical standards, including the fiduciary standard that requires them to put your interests ahead of theirs.

 How Are You Compensated?

 Financial advisors can get paid in various ways.
 Advisors acting as fiduciaries typically only accept fees paid by clients.
 Advisors working for banks, brokerage firms and insurance companies can receive commissions from the sale of stocks, bonds, mutual funds, annuities or other insurance products.
 It may be hard to determine how these advisors are paid, as some of these commissions are embedded within the products.
 But keep in mind that advisors who are paid on commission may have an agenda to push and, as a result, are conflicted.
-Unfortunately, many of them are salespeople rather than true financial advisors.
+Unfortunately, many of them are merely financial salespeople rather than true financial advisors.

 Where Are My Assets Held?